drmeece/PalmishCalendar/README.md

 From the main calendar screen, use the bottom bar to access Memo, To-Do, Calculator, or Games

+You will have to give permission for your calendar for it to sync.
+There are no weird trackers or data collectors or anything creepy.

 🧑‍💻 About This Project

 Palmish is a personal project created out of love for retro tech and simplicity.
 It combines calendar productivity with just enough fun to keep it human.